Go, Fight, Win.

 Cultural value: Narratives of redemption are uniquely inspiring.
 We remember successful individuals who capitalized on lessons from past failures because these stories can be relatable and romantic.

-While there are probably some arguments I’m missing here, these reasons alone suggest failures can make for some incredibly good writing.
+While this may seem a somewhat arbitrary breakdown of failure narrative, these reasons alone make clear failures are incredibly good writing.
 Try hard enough, and in nearly every failure one can find a compelling story to tell, an interested audience to sell it to, and a nominal amount of education to provide other people with.

 Despite the quality of stories that tend to precipitate from failure, I believe much of our obsession with extracting value out of failure is pretty flawed.
 To me, the belief that we are able to “learn from failure” is predicated on the world in which a failure occurs remaining consistent among repeat encounters with a specific problem, a large assumption that doesn’t necessarily hold true in today’s world.
 As a result of this, I think we’re much worse at tracing back and root-causing failures than we think we are, an effect Thiel refers to as “over-determination” in an old podcast with Tim Ferris: